 Complications of untreated varicose veins include continuing pain, fatigue, and swelling and these will not go away until you see a doctor.
 In serious cases, patients can develop edema (an excess of watery fluid collecting in the leg tissue), venous ulcers, or deep vein thrombosis (DVT), which are blood clots in the legs.
 The more serious your complications get, the greater likelihood that you experience life threatening problems.
 Your varicose veins will not get better on their own, regardless of massage therapy, compression stockings, or leading a more active lifestyle.
 You need treatments for varicose veins to get better.
 If you have other conditions, varicose veins can cause complications unique to the underlying condition.
 Leaving varicose veins untreated is simply not worth the risk.

-If you notice any signs of varicose veins, it’s important to see your doctor as soon as possible.
+If you notice any signs of varicose veins or feel any symptoms, it’s important to see your doctor as soon as possible.
 The sooner you get your varicose veins treated, the better.
-If you have no visible signs of varicose veins but are dealing with pain or discomfort, we still recommend seeing a doctor who is experienced in venous disorders like the ones at Illinois Vein Specialists.
+If you have no visible signs of varicose veins but are dealing with pain or discomfort, we still recommend seeing a doctor who is experienced in venous disorders like the board-certified doctors at Illinois Vein Specialists.
 Pain without visible signs of venous damage could indicate DVT, which can result in pulmonary embolisms and lead to potentially fatal outcomes.

 Medical professionals estimate that about 25-33% of the entire population has some sort of vein disease, whether they realize it or not.
 Of those that suffer from vein disease, only about 1 in 25 seek treatment.
 Considering the potential complications and fatality risks of untreated vein disease, that’s an alarming number.
 However, it’s understandable when you look at common misconceptions about varicose veins.
 As we mentioned, many people only believe that varicose veins are only cosmetic issues and if they aren’t bothered by them, they don’t need treatment.
 For those that know there are further complications with varicose veins, they might not realize that modern treatment options have eliminated painful procedures used in the past or they think that the treatment will be expensive.